 Here are three reasons to remind yourself why direct mail needs to be part of your fundraising strategy:

-Direct Mail is tactile
+Direct mail is tactile

 You need to sort through what’s arrived in your mailbox and, if it looks interesting, it’ll get opened.
 According to the Canadian government’s most recent census, only 62% of adults aged 70-74 use the internet.
-That’s a big chunk of the population that gets its information from other sources like TV and radio – and the mail.
+That’s a big chunk of the population that gets its information from other sources like TV, radio – and the mail.

-Direct Mail is quiet
+Direct mail is quiet

-Direct Mail is like bacon – it goes with everything
+And it’s like bacon – it goes with everything

 At the end of the day, if we can tell heartfelt, provocative stories that make donors want to come along for the ride, direct mail is the perfect vehicle to take them there.